BehaviorTree/BehaviorTree.CPP/docs/tutorial_06_subtree_ports.md

 ![ports remapping](images/t06_remapping.png)

 In terms of C++, we don't need to do much.
-For debugging purpose, we may show some information about the current state of a blackaboard with the method `debugMessage()`.
+For debugging purpose, we may show some information about the current state of a blackboard with the method `debugMessage()`.

 ```C++
 int main()